gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 }
 ```

-Now, in Unity, if we right click inside the `Assets` pane, we can create a state, which is a **scriptable object**:
+Now, in Unity, if we right-click inside the `Assets` pane, we can create a state, which is the **scriptable object** that we've just created:

 ![Create State Unity](readme-images/create-state-unity.png)

+This option, as previously said, was created by `[CreateAssetMenu(menuName = "State")]`.

 If we check the `Inspector` pane, we can see that there's the `Story Text` field there, as mentioned before, in which we can put the starting text.